fmalina/revisions-blocl/help/plus.md

 Address verification happens automatically upon payment via card or PayPal giving everyone piece of mind.

-Why can’t it all just be free?
+Why can't it all just be free?
 ------------------------------
 Sometimes we receive feedback from members asking to “make the website totally free”.

-While it would be nice to our basic members having us paying the running costs, it wouldn’t be possible to ensure safety of the service and we couldn’t afford to run the site:
+While it would be nice to our basic members having us paying the running costs, it wouldn't be possible to ensure safety of the service and we couldn't afford to run the site:

 * keeping spam and scams at bay